benchristel/process-to-processes/src/before-we-begin.md

 # Before we begin

-Before we begin, I want to address a fear that many programmers have.
-Namely, the fear that:
+Before we begin, I want to dispel a commonly-believed myth—a myth that I myself believed for a long time.

-- a) great programmers have figured out a reliable process for writing bug-free, efficient, maintainable code
-- b) the process is hard to learn, and once you learn it, is bureaucratic, soul-sucking, and just generally no fun at all.

-If this fear were true, we'd have to choose: do we want programming to be a joyful, exciting puzzle, full of twists and turns and little victories?
-Or do we want to learn what the masters know, and become code-factory drones poring over spreadsheets and twiddling bits?
+The myth goes like this:

+- Great programmers have superhuman abilities.
+- In order to become a great programmer, you must become superhuman.
+- Becoming superhuman starts with being inhuman—showing no emotion, believing in reductionistic models of the world, and acting like a machine.

+None of this is true.

+Talks, papers, and blog posts by master programmers show again and again that they have the same difficulties, limitations, fears, and joys as the rest of us.
+They use intuition as much as, or more than, brute logic.
+They too are bewildered by crufty code.
+They too are dismayed by corporate bullshit.
+They are human, after all.

-I, too, once had this fear.
-I shied away from deeply technical talks by expert programmers because I felt sure that what they would say would invalidate my experiences and what I felt to be true about myself as a programmer.
+I once shied away from deeply technical talks by expert programmers because I felt sure that they would invalidate what I felt to be true about myself as a programmer.
+I feared that I would have to choose between being a good programmer and being a good person.

 Gradually, as I started to pick up on what these experts had to say, I realized that my fear was an illusion.
-As you deepen your expertise, you find _more_ fun and joy in programming, not less.
-You discover _more_ good ways of doing things, not one "best" way.
+There is no conflict between being a good programmer and being a good person.
+The two go hand in hand.
+The path to programming mastery leads through beauty, serenity, and connectedness, and its destination is deep and satisfying understanding.

 I hope this book will make that clear to you too.

 August 19th, 2023